ronakgh97/AI4J/README.md

 *   **`SwingChatbot`:** A high-level, Java Swing-based graphical user interface demonstrating the framework's capabilities.
     *   **Enhanced UI/UX:** Features streamlined user message display, efficient input field clearing, and improved focus handling.
+    *   **Dynamic UI Elements:** UI elements like the "Attach Image" button and "Think" checkbox are dynamically enabled/disabled based on the capabilities of the currently selected LLM model, as defined in the `ModelRegistry`.
 *   **`SettingsDialog`:** A dynamic settings dialog integrated with `SwingChatbot` for on-the-fly adjustment of LLM parameters (temperature, max tokens, top-p) and model selection.
     *   **Visual Consistency:** Achieves a cohesive look and feel with the main chatbot UI.
     *   **Improved Validation:** Robust input validation for parameters like 'Max Tokens'.